VaheC/Scrappy_1stProject/README.md

 * run "scrapy crawl bookspider -O bookdata.json" to save data in json (overwrites)
 * run "scrapy crawl bookspider -o bookdata.json" to save data in json (appends)
 * add FEEDS to settings.py and run "scrapy crawl bookspider" without specifying a file name
+* use "mysql -u root -p" to run mysql, if the database is hosted somewhere else use "mysql -h hostpath -u root -p"
+* install mysql and mysql connector using the following command "pip install mysql mysql-connector-python"
+* use the following commands in mysql: "show databases;", "use books;", "show tables;", "select * from books;"